ricky-ultimate/csc407/fastapi_course_reg/README.md

 6. Schemas → validate and structure API input/output.
 7. Prisma → defines database models and relationships and provides a type-safe client to interact with the DB.

-Essentially, this is a **basic course registration API**: you can add students, add courses, and register students to courses, with Prisma handling all database interactions efficiently.
+Essentially, this is a **basic course registration API**: we can add students, add courses, and register students to courses, with Prisma handling all database interactions efficiently.